sp-uhh/WSJ0-mixK-Dataset-Creation/README.md

 This package can be used to generate a dataset suited for training, testing, and evaluating neural networks on speaker count agnostic speech separation with an unknown number of simultaneous speakers.

-This work aims to extend the WSJ0-mix2 and WSJ0-mix3 datasets proposed in [1] for an arbitrary number of speakers N.
+This work aims to extend the WSJ0-mix2 and WSJ0-mix3 datasets proposed in [1] for an arbitrary number of speakers.
-The provided Python script can be used to generate WSJ0-mixN datasets of mixtures with N simultaneous speakers according to the method proposed in [1].
+The provided Python script can be used to generate a WSJ0-mix-k dataset of mixtures with k simultaneous speakers according to the method proposed in [1].
-The Python code is an adaption of the scripts provided by [2] and is used to generate the dataset employed in [3] that consists of four WSJ0-mixN subsets with N in {1,2,3,4}.
+In order to obtain the full WSJ0-mixK dataset that consists of K many WSJ0-mix-k subsets (k in {1, 2, ..., K}), the provided script has to be run for each k in {1, 2, ..., K} with the argument --k set accordingly.
+The Python code is an adaption of the scripts provided by [2] and is used to generate the dataset employed in [3] that consists of four WSJ0-mix-k subsets with k in {1,2,3,4}, i.e. K=4.

 ## 2- Requirements